utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does it Take For a Case to Go to Trial in Utah?

-In Utah, the average period for a case to go to trial is between 60 and 120 days or about two to four months, depending on the charges.
-When a criminal suspect is taken into custody, the prosecutor handling the case has only 72 hours to file charges against the individual or release the arrestee.
+In Utah, the average period for a case to go to trial is between 60 and 120 days, or about two to four months, depending on the charges.
+When a criminal suspect is taken into custody, the prosecutor typically has only 72 hours to file charges against the individual or release the arrestee.
 If the prosecutor files charges, a date will immediately be scheduled for the defendant’s arraignment.

-State laws demand that the court schedules a defendant’s trial at the earliest practicable time after the individual is formally charged and after consulting with the defense and the prosecution.
+State laws demand that the court schedule a defendant’s trial at the earliest practicable time after the individual is formally charged and after consulting with the defense and the prosecution.

 The Utah criminal trial goes as follows: